Resolute Support Mission in Afghanistan (2015-2021)

-RSM operates with one central hub (in Kabul/Bagram) and four spokes in Mazar-e Sharif, Herat, Kandahar and Laghman.
-It focuses primarily on training, advice and assistance activities at the security-related ministries, in the country’s institutions and among the senior ranks of the army and police.
-It works closely with different elements of the Afghan army, police and air force.
+RSM operated with one central hub (in Kabul/Bagram) and four spokes in Mazar-e Sharif, Herat, Kandahar and Laghman.
+It focused primarily on training, advice and assistance activities at the security-related ministries, in the country’s security institutions and among the senior ranks of the army and police.
+It worked closely with different elements of the Afghan army, police and air force.

 - Supporting planning, programming and budgeting;

 - Supporting the adherence to the principles of rule of law and good governance;

 - Supporting the establishment and sustainment of such processes as force generation, recruiting, training, managing and development of personnel.